ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### Everest in all this

-Everest is a resources manager which allowed to traduce the precedent representation in a ReST way.
+Everest is a resources manager which allowed to translate the precedent representation in a ReST way.
 In our case the ReST layout is :

 - **/casa** - The root of the everest Casa domain.